Jun 25, 2023 | Native Hope

 Who won the Battle of Little Bighorn [Greasy Grass]

-As a sign of victory, the Indians took scalps, something they were taught by their European Colonizers, which would ironically be used to paint the Natives as savage.
+As a sign of victory, the Indians took scalps, something their European Colonizers taught them — a practice that would ironically be used to paint the Natives as savage.
 Among the many great warriors was Nicholas Black Elk who took his first scalp that day at age 13.
-The bodies of the American soldiers were said to be stripped of clothing and weaponry.
-The Battle of Greasy Grass along the Little Bighorn River in Montana was over.
+Indian warriors stripped the U.S. soldiers of clothing and weaponry despite Sitting Bull's orders to respect the enemy and take nothing.
+The Battle of Greasy Grass along the Little Bighorn River in Montana was over almost as soon as it began.

 Victory belonged to the tribes.